Sdriver1/Pridebot/README.md

 - **Informative Commands**: Access detailed explanations and resources about sexualities, genders, and pronouns.
 - **Identity Exploration**: Tools and guidance for users questioning or exploring their identity.
 - **Tips and Help**: Tools on how to come out to others and helplines and resources for people going through mental health emergencies are available, too.
+- **Fun and More**: Check out the Fun commands for gay fun or check out the Pride commands for all the little jokes

 ## Getting Started
 To add Pridebot to your Discord server, follow these two simple steps: